Cognac’s Six Crus: A Comprehensive Look at its Different Sub Regions

 • Soil type: Rocky with clay and sand, minimal limestone (a.k.a.
 Loamy)

-• Percentage of annual Cognac production: 12%
+• Percentage of annual cognac production: 12%

 • Notable expressions: Godet Single-Cru Bons Bois 15 Year

 Bons Bois is the largest, by area, of all the crus.
-Yet it only produces about 12% of the annual output of Cognac.
+Yet it only produces about 12% of the annual output of cognac.
 The soil here is marked by lots of sand and clay, but does have some small pockets of limestone where grapes can flourish.
 This cru essentially wraps around the inner four crus in all directions of the Cognac AOC with a small break to the south by the Gironde river and one to the north close to Aigre.

 • • • • •